michael-steinert/AgileSoftwareDevelopmentDAO/contracts/README.md

 - `cancel()` allows **Proposers** to cancel any **Pending** Operation
 - This resets the Operation to the **Unset** State
-- It is thus possible for a **Proposer** to re-schedule an Operation that has been cancelled - tn this case, the Timer restarts when the Operation is re-scheduled
+- It is thus possible for a **Proposer** to re-schedule an Operation that has been cancelled
+- The Timer restarts when the Operation is re-scheduled

 # Proposal